JamesFlare1212/JamesFlare/content/posts/theChildrenSHour/index.md

 **ROSALIE:** <u>(tearfully)</u> You made it up.
 You’re always making things up.

-**MARY:** You can't call me a fibber, **ROSALIE:** Wells.
+**MARY:** You can't call me a fibber, ROSALIE Wells.
 That’s a kind of a dare and I won’t take a dare.
 I guess I’ll go tell Grandma, anyway.
 Then she can call the police and they'll come for you and you’ll spend the rest of your life in one of those solitary prisons and you’ll get older and older, and when you're very old and can't see anymore, they’ll let you out maybe and your mother and father will be dead and you won’t have anyplace to go and you’ll beg on the streets —

 **ROSALIE:** I didn’t steal anything.
 I borrowed the bracelet and I was going to put it back as soon as I'd worn it to the movies.
 I never meant to keep it.